 - 190,000 km highway and road network; CN and CPR intermodal terminals connect to the U.S. and both eastern and western Canada.

-- Job tenure in Saskatchewan is consistently the best in Canada – exceeding the national average by almost 10 per cent in 2012 – resulting in lower costs to hire and train new staff.
+- Job tenure in Saskatchewan is consistently the best in Canada, resulting in lower costs to hire and train new staff.

 - Saskatchewan has a young, well-educated workforce.